 - For more information and the crash test videos, check out Ruffwear’s FAQ section

 Reviewing The Ruffwear Front Range Dog Harness vs Load Up Harness: Which Is Better? – Bottom Line

 There’s no right answer to the question of “which of the two harnesses is better?”.
 That’s because they are both great for what they were designed for.

 I might end up getting Missy a car specific load up harness for our road trips, and Buzz a front range harness for our everyday activities.

 Granted, it’ll be an additional $120 in doggie gear, but it’ll be money well invested and…let’s face it…dog lovers love to shop for their pups, right?!

 Do you have a favorite (Ruffwear) harness or are you pondering buying one?
-As always, we’d love to hear from you in our comment section!
+As always, I’d love to hear from you in the comment section below this blog post!